-Thanks to ArcelorMittal's support, United Way of Porter County and its partners have been able to expand kindergarten readiness programs to meet need and lay the groundwork for a universal
+United Way of Porter County and its network partners have been providing kindergarten readiness programs for more than 10 years to meet community need and lay the groundwork for a universal

-assessment process to evaluate the early childhood learning landscape in Porter County.
+assessment to evaluate the early childhood learning landscape in Porter County.

-(RSK).
 Both programs are STEAM-curriculum programs designed to provide children with a positive learning and skills development experience prior to attending kindergarten.
-Approximately 500
+Approximately 500 students

 Read more about where we started and why STEAM is so important.

 PBS NEWS HOUR REPORT: 3-week pre-k program helps families hit

 The universal assessment initiative evaluates pre-k programs of various size and duration, programs currently being assessed include United Way Kinder Camp, Parents as Teachers, Hilltop